sitimuth12/Marketing-Campaign-Analysis/README.md

 Create a machine learning model that is able to predict whether a customer will respond to the next campaign or not.

 ## Steps
 1. Exploratory Data Analysis (Descriptive, Univariate, Multivariate)
 2. Data Preprocessing
     a.
 Handle Missing Value
     b.
 Feature Extraction;
 	    - Create Age column from Year_birth column
 	    - Created the Dependents column from the Kidhome and Teenhome columns
     c.
 In the Education column, the 2n Cycle category is changed to Master
     d.
 Perform Label Encoding in the Education column
     e.
 In the Marital Status column, Change multiple categories that are ambiguous and have the same meaning.
     f.
 Perform One Hot Encoding (OHE) on the Marital Status column
     g.
-Feature Selection
+Feature Selection h.
-    h.
 Handle outliers with Yeo-Johnson transformation
     i.
 Split Data Train and Test
     j.
 Handle Class Imbalance with Random Oversampling
 3. Train model with 5 different algorithms classification
-4. Business Recomendation
+4. Business Recommendation

 ## Analisis Data
 1.Most of the customers who received the Response (last marketing campaign) came from the year of birth 1970-1975.